andreyors/andreyors/README.md

 ### 😊 Hej!
 Welcome to my Github profile!

-I'm Andrey, passionate software engineer and DevOps from 🇩🇪 Berlin, Germany.
+I'm Andrey, a passionate software engineer and DevOps from 🇩🇪 Berlin, Germany.

-Fun fact:
--
+Thanks for visiting and let's [connect](https://www.linkedin.com/in/andreyorsoev/)!

 # Things I work with